Merger-inspired rotation laws and the low-T/W instability in neutron stars: Introduction

 \section{Introduction}

 With the "simultaneous" detection of gravitational and electromagnetic signals from binary neutron stars \citep{PhysRevLett.119.161101} we truly entered the era multimessenger astronomy.
-The gravitational-wave signal from such mergers depends on a number of physical processes operating during the coalescence phase, the merger and the post-merger dynamics \citep{2017RPPh...80i6901B}.
-The main parameters that determine the fate of the post-merger remnant are the total mass and the angular momentum.
-In essence, the remnant may continue to live as a stable compact star or undergo collapse, potentially delayed as the system loses angular momentum, leading to the distinction between hypermassive and supramassive remnants \citep*{2000ApJ...528L..29B}.
+The gravitational-wave signal from such mergers depends on a number of physical processes operating during the coalescence phase, the merger and the post-merger dynamics \citep{2017RPPh...80i6901B,bernuzzi}.
+The main parameters that determine the fate of the post-merger remnant are the total mass and the angular momentum (although different aspects of the physics, like the matter equation of state, magnetic fields may impact significantly on the dynamics).
+Broadly speaking, the remnant may continue to live as a stable compact star or undergo collapse, potentially delayed as the system loses angular momentum, leading to the distinction between hypermassive and supramassive remnants \citep*{2000ApJ...528L..29B}.

 Hypermassive neutron stars may survive longer and avoid prompt core collapse because of differential rotation.
 Still, as their mass lies above the critical mass that can be supported by uniformly rotating stars, they become unstable as dissipative processes smooth out the differential rotation.
-Nonlinear simulations of hypermassive remnants from binary neutron star mergers have shown that the rotation profile may be non-trivial, especially during the early postmerger phase \citep{2015PhRvD..91f4027K, 2017PhRvD..96d3004H, 2017PhRvD..96d3019K, 2019arXiv191004036D}.
-The results suggest that the core of the remnant generally rotates slower than the outer layers, and these layers typically approach the Kepler velocity at larger distances, representign a disk of orbiting material \citep{2017PhRvD..96d3019K}.
+Nonlinear simulations of hypermassive remnants from binary neutron star mergers have shown that the rotation profile may be non-trivial, especially during the early postmerger phase \citep{2015PhRvD..91f4027K, 2016PhRvD..94d4060K, 2017PhRvD..95f3016C, 2017PhRvD..96d3004H, 2017PhRvD..96d3019K, 2018PhRvD..97l4039K, 2018PhRvD..98d3015E, PhysRevD.100.023005, 2019arXiv191004036D}.
+The results suggest that the core of the remnant generally rotates slower than the outer layers, and these layers typically approach the Kepler velocity at larger distances, representing a disk of orbiting material \citep{2017PhRvD..96d3019K}.
 This profile is rather different from that commonly assumed in work on the dynamics of differentially rotating neutron stars, which tends to focus on the so-called j-constant law (the relativistic generalisation of a system with constant specific angular momentum, see for instance \citet{1986ApJS...61..479H} and \citet{Komatsu1989MNRASA, Komatsu1989MNRASB}).
 This then naturally leads to the question of how the differential rotation law impacts on the dynamics of the object.

 A particularly interesting aspect of this question is associated with the fact that the gravitational-wave signal may be amplified by non-axisymmetric instabilities, developing on a dynamical timescale.
 It is well known that, in relativistic stars with realistic tabulated equation of state (EoS) the bar-mode instability only sets in at high rotation rates---when the star reaches $\beta_d \gtrsim 0.24-0.25$ \citep{2000ApJ...542..453S, 2007PhRvD..75d4023B}, where the rotation parameter is defined as $\beta = T/|W|$, with $T$ the kinetic and $W$ the gravitational potential energy.
 The threshold for instability is only marginally lower than the Newtonian value, $\beta_d = 0.27$ \citep{1969efe..book.....C}, and it is not clear that remnants formed in a binary merger will get anywhere near this threshold.